-Under Annex 3 of the Canada-United States GLWQA, PFOA, PFOS, and LC-PFCAs have been identified as CMCs that originate from anthropogenic sources.
+Under Annex 3 of the Canada-United States GLWQA, PFOA, PFOS, LC-PFCAs, and their salts and precursors have been identified as CMCs that originate from anthropogenic sources.
 While the overall concentration of these substances in the environment has decreased since 2003, concentrations of these persistent compounds remain in soils, water, air, biota tissues, wastes, and certain in-use products throughout the Great Lakes basin and globally.
 Significant strides have been made in reducing sources to the environment and in monitoring environmental and biological concentrations.
-Decreases in environmental and biological concentrations are either leveling off or oscillating at a level lower than originally measured, with no continuing trends apparent (U.S. EPA, 2017a).